hohn/spot/m4/README.md

 ```
 errprint(message_to_stderr)
 ```
-Prints an error message directly to `stderr'.
+Prints an error message directly to `stderr`.
 The argument is still subject to expansion during the argument collection phase before the print is performed.